NBPub/BeatLog/README.md

   - asyncio for scheduled tasks and/or other routines
   - consider smarter way to gather regex methods across functions
 - Features
-  - scheduled task for location lookup, or add to scheduled log checks
+  - ~~scheduled task for location lookup, or add to scheduled log checks~~
   - visitor maps, pan to location from table entry
   - fail2ban filter testing
   - serve log data per user selection
-    - data viewer page: forms for guided SQL selects --> present data in tables
+    - ~~data viewer page: forms for guided SQL selects --> present data in tables~~
-      - utilize [HTMX](https://htmx.org/) or similar to provide smooth experience
+	- build simple [data query API](/../../issues/1) and associated help page *. . . deciding if this is worth it*
-	- build simple [data query API](/../../issues/1) and associated help page
+	  - Query creation scheme for data viewer page could easily be adapted for API
 - Other
-  - consider phasing out `unauthorized.log`
+  - consider phasing out `unauthorized.log` *in progress*

 ### Local Installation - Python venv